 - First-Person Peripheral Narrator: Marie-Jeanne, who only really interacts with Ziggy and doesn't influence the plot.

-- Gray-and-Grey Morality: Zero Janvier, a ruthless dictator, is opposed by terrorists who want to kill as many people as possible to pass their message.
+- Gray-and-Grey Morality: Zero Janvier, a ruthless dictator, is opposed by terrorists who want to kill as many people as possible to pass their message, and (in the versions where he's included) by the Grand Guru, an ecological extremist leading a cult with orgy-like ceremonies.
 And everybody is more concerned with becoming a star or staying one than anything else.

 - Greek Chorus: The frequent news from Roger-Roger, along with Marie-Jeanne's soliloquies.

 - Heel–Face Turn: Johnny Rockfort falls hard and fast for Cristal after he and Sadia abduct her, and this makes him realize that he'd rather build a new, better world with and for her than simply wreck the old one.
 Too bad Cristal's decided she's totally fine with destruction now herself...

 - "I Am" Song: "A Child of Pollution", "The Ballad of the Automatic Waitress", "The Northern Suburbs"

 - "Ziggy's Song": Ziggy

 - "Working girl (The Ballad of the Automatic Waitress)": Marie-Jeanne

 - "Nobody chooses (The Northern Suburbs)": Johnny

 - "The Businessman's Blues": Zero